 The implication (\ref{it:homramsey}) $\Rightarrow$ (\ref{it:hom}) is trivial.

 (\ref{it:hom}) $\Rightarrow$ (\ref{it:d}).
-This is essentially due to~\cite[Theorem3.4]{macpherson1991interpreting}.
+This is essentially due to~\cite[Theorem 3.4]{macpherson1991interpreting}.
 We show the contrapositive.
 Let us assume that $\fa\not\in \mathcal{D}$.
-Then by Theorem~\ref{cml} we know that $\fa$ interprets a nontrivial first-order reduct of the affine space or the projective space.
-The automorphism group of these are contained in $P\Gamma L(\omega,q)$ or $A\Gamma L(\omega,q)$ for some $q$ (i.e., the group of semi-projective/semi-affine transformations).
-Since $|P\Gamma L(\omega,q):PGL(\omega,q)|=|A\Gamma L(\omega,q):AGL(\omega,q)|$ is finite (it is the dimension of $\mathbb{F}_q$ over its prime field), by adding finitely many constants we obtain that $\fa$ interprets some infinite projective of affine space over a finite field.
-If we add a constant to the affine space we get a vector space, and if we fix a line in a projective space and a point outside this line we also get a vector space.
-Thus, in both cases we obtain that $\fa$ interprets an infinite vector space.
-However, by Theorem 1.1 in~\cite{macpherson1991interpreting} we know that a finitely homogeneous relational structure cannot interpret any infinite group, a contradiction. \end{proof}
+Then by Theorem~\ref{cml} we know that $\fa$ interprets with parameters a nontrivial first-order reduct of the affine space or the projective space.
+The automorphism group of these are contained in $\PGammaL(\omega,q)$ or $\AGammaL(\omega,q)$ for some $q$ (i.e., the group of semi-projective/semi-affine transformations), see~\cite{EvansIvanovMacpherson}, Section 1.6.
+Since $|\PGammaL(\omega,q):\PGL(\omega,q)|=|\AGammaL(\omega,q):\AGL(\omega,q)|$ is finite (it is the dimension of $\mathbb{F}_q$ over its prime field), by adding finitely many constants we obtain that $\fa$ interprets some infinite projective or affine space over a finite field. {By adding a constant to an affine space we can get a vector space.
+Thus, we obtain that $\fa$ interprets with parameters an infinite vector space or an infinite projective space.
+However, by Theorems 1.1 and 3.3 in~\cite{macpherson1991interpreting} we know that a finitely homogeneous relational structure cannot interpret (with parameters) any infinite group, or an infinite projective space, a contradiction.} \end{proof}

 \begin{corollary} Lachlan's class $\mathcal{D}$ is closed under taking model-complete cores. \end{corollary}

 \begin{proof} Follows from the equivalence (\ref{it:d}) $\Leftrightarrow$ (\ref{it:homramsey}) in Theorem~\ref{lachlan_extra}, Corollary~\ref{cor:supstabpres} and Theorem~\ref{mc_transfer}. \end{proof}